Scope Clock in Clear Plastic Case

 The long-life 3RP1-A CRT has been shown to run for typically 20 years of continuous operation.

 The clock is powered by a 12 Volt, 1.5 Amp DC wall adapter.
-An American, European or universal adapter is provided as needed.
+An American, European, UK or universal adapter is provided as needed.

 The Scope Clock schematic diagram has two pages.
 Enjoy them.